jliocsar/mein-notebook/readme.md

 ```

 This will install all dependencies and transpile files from `.civet` to `.civet.tsx`, so you can also run the command from the `notiz` executable.

-The list of scripts is available in the `package.json`, with the DB related scripts being prefixed by `db:`.

-Most of the work of migrating tables can be done either by running `bun start auth` or the `./install` script, but that's up to you -- you can also create the table schemas yourself.

 The main scripts are: